arthurmco/citytella/README.md

 networking, with a central server only for tunneling the cities communications.

+Citytella (and all of its files) are released under the MIT license.

 *Much of these features aren't implemented yet.*

+(TODO: shall I move the features to the wiki? )

 ## Cities